Five Steps to Weaning Your Child from Their Pacifier Without Tears

 When you follow these steps, you will find that soon the “pacifier times” begin to shorten and become less frequent.
 Instead, your child chooses to calm herself by reading a story or going outside rather than lying in her crib to suck her pacifier.
 The key is that she is making the choice and when she does, there are no tears.

 It is true that pacifier use may impact the mouth and teeth, but when a decision must be made between emotional well being and physical wellbeing, we recommend opting for meeting the emotional need first.
-For additional information, check out Mary's book "Raising Your Spirited Child".
+For additional information, check out Mary's book "Raising Your Spirited Baby".